 Etsy is a great platform, but the thought of losing an account that you have built for several years in just on mail is quite disturbing.

 So, diversify your presence platform.
-Open your shop on other marketplaces like Amazon, eBay, Storenvy, Bonanza or on the platforms like Shopify or Gearbubble Pro.
+Open your shop on other marketplaces like Amazon, eBay, Storenvy, Bonanza or on the platforms like Shopify or Shopify.

 It might be difficult to build and control the traffic but it’s worth the time in the long run.
 You can divert your customers to your site incase you get suspended from all platforms.